jSchnitzer1/car-rental/README.md

 ### H2 Database
 ![Database](https://github.com/jSchnitzer1/car-rental/blob/master/data_structure/car-rental.jpg)

+Note: H2 Database is selected for this project as it can run in the memory without any prerequisite such as installing SQL engine.

 The database is designed and implemented using H2 in-memory database.
 In the resources folder, there are two files:
 1.  schema.sql: a file to be executed by Spring boot to create and inject the database into the project.